AhtiAhde/go-irc/README.md

 - Learn more about channels and consider refactorings
 - Get more familiar with Go naming conventions and best practices, implement

+#### v-0.2.1

+- Readded tests for message handling
+- Refactored client for test ability

+#### v-0.2.2

+- Consider fixing the fatal server bug, when message is delivered to unavailable client
+- Separate client to main and core, just like server
+- Add tests for client core

 #### v-0.3.0 (TODO)

 - Write more tests: improve server tests and write tests for the client